openshift/aws-account-operator/README.md

 ## 3.2.
 Account Controller

 The account-controller is triggered by an account CR.
-It is responsible for following behaviors
+It is responsible for following behaviours:

 If the *awsLimit* set in the constants is not exceeded
 1. Creates a new account in the organization belonging to credentials in secret `aws-account-operator-credentials`